jsdclxvi/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## I used to work in a shoe recycling shop.
+It was sole destroying.